-- Understanding the difference between learning and practice activities
+- Understanding the difference between learning and practice activities.

 Participants in this course will use Dr. Nancy Sulla’s book, It’s Not What You Teach But How as a resource.
 The assigned book must be purchased in advance.
-Access to the MyQPortal is included for all participants while enrolled in the VLC.
+Access to MyQPortal is included for all participants while enrolled in the VLC.
 25 contact hours.